 Yes, this is simple but it’s effective.
 Depending on how harsh the conditions are, switching to a firmer ball is a great way to help.
 Otherwise, soft balls will spin more and not travel as far.

 If you’re already playing a Pro V1 try out a Pro V1X to see the results.
+Or, make a switch one of these other golf balls.
 And if you’re having visibility problems, switch to a yellow ball to make it easier to find your golf ball.

 12. Keep Your Golf Balls Warm